TheoKevH/Adpro-Module1/README.md

 <p align="justify">I think this is because in the controller, the `productListPage` did not correctly add the product.
 I fixed it by changing the return to 'ProductList' to match the HTML page.
 Also, I have not commented on my code.
 I think I should give a few clear comments to improve my coding practices.</p>

+## Reflection 2

+1. After writing unit tests, I feel tired, but I understand the importance of testing (both unit & functional tests) in software development.
+I think we should make unit tests according to how many functions/methods we have.
+Each method should have a corresponding unit test.
+We should also have unit tests to check for edge cases.
+If we have 100% code coverage, it does not mean that our code has no bugs or error.
+Code coverage only means how much of our code is tested, not if it works properly as we want or not.

+2. When a new functional test is created, I think it does not implement clean code.
+Many variables and setup processes will be replicated.
+It is not aligned with the do not repeat yourself principle.
+To fix this, we can create a base functional test class so that it can be reused multiple times by others.
+For example, the base URL can be written so that the tests do not need to initialize it again and again.